router-protocol/cw-bridge-contract-template/README.md

-# CosmWasm Starter Pack
+# Router Chain Starter Pack

-This is a template to build smart contracts in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
+This is a template to build smart contracts in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on the Router chain.
 To understand the framework better, please read the overview in the [cosmwasm repo](https://github.com/CosmWasm/cosmwasm/blob/master/README.md), and dig into the [cosmwasm docs](https://www.cosmwasm.com).